uamv/glance-that/readme.txt

 == Changelog ==

 = 2.8 =
+* Ajaxify the addition & removal of glances
 * Fix for documentation on GT_SHOW_ALL_DASHICONS
 * Adds title attribute to links
 * Minor CSS fix in displaying glances